Nishchaypat/FEMA/README.md

 # FEMA
-Application to determine the sentiment of the twitter tweets.
+Application to determine the sentiment of the twitter tweets for election left-right side comparision.